Livia-Rachell/Data-Structure/README.md

 # Data Structure
 Data Structures made in Java :rocket:

-## Abstract Data Tipes(ADTs):
+## Abstract Data Tipes (ADTs):

-> Um TAD é uma abstração de uma estrutura de dados, que
+> A ADT is an abstraction of a data structure, which specifies:
-> especifica: Dados armazenados, operações sobre os dados
+> Stored data, operations about the data, and error conditions
-> e condições de erros associados as operações.
+> associated with the operations.

 1. [Stack](https://github.com/Livia-Rachell/Data-Structure/tree/main/Stack)